 Rid your Yard of ticks with these steps.

+With summer comes the bugs.
+And ticks are one that most people want to avoid.
 No one will argue that ticks are a nuisance and can be dangerous as well, since they carry numerous diseases such as Lyme Disease.
 There are medicines that protect your pets from ticks but it is also good to do what you can to rid your yard of the pests.

 Here are some tips and tricks to help with this.